This Winter, get a FREE quote for worldwide health cover for you and your family: 24 hour... Find out more...

 Accessing Medical Services and Hospitals

 Information about the medical care available, hospitals, health centres and emergency services for foreigners in South Korea, and how to access English-speaking medical care...

 In China, traditional Chinese medicine is found alongside modern Western treatments.
 There are Chinese medicine hospitals and treatment facilities throughout the country.

-- To find out more about traditional Chinese medicine and the services available: Click here
+- Find out more from China.org about traditional Chinese medicine and the services available

 Hospitals in China

 The vast majority of medical care in China is delivered in hospitals, whether it is treatment for a cold or for major surgery.
 There is very little record keeping of people's health and there are no general practitioners or family doctors.
 Most hospitals accept credit cards to pay for treatment.